laravel/docs/scout.md

 #### Writing The Engine

 If one of the built-in Scout search engines doesn't fit your needs, you may write your own custom engine and register it with Scout.
 Your engine should extend the `Laravel\Scout\Engines\Engine` abstract class.
-This abstract class contains seven methods your custom engine must implement:
+This abstract class contains eight methods your custom engine must implement:

     use Laravel\Scout\Builder;